 The recent pandemic has forced many businesses to act quickly to ensure that they were able to continue functioning under significant constraints.
-As we move forward and restrictions ease, now is the perfect time to ensure that your business continuity IT plan meets the needs of your organisation.
-By ensuring that you have a business continuity IT plan in place, you can ensure that your business operations can continue to function no matter what eventuality
+As we move forward and restrictions ease, now is the perfect time to make certain that your business continuity IT plan meets the needs of your organisation.
+By ensuring that you have a business continuity IT plan in place, you can verify that your business operations can continue to function no matter what eventuality.

 However, when taking steps to implement a business continuity IT plan, many organisations find it difficult to decipher the different phrases and terms that should form part of their plan.
 In this article, we explain the meaning of the key terms of “business continuity”, “contingency planning” and “disaster recovery” and what they mean for your organisation.

 What does business continuity mean?

 Business continuity is a plan put in place to establish that your business can continue to operate with as little interruption as possible in the face of disaster.
 Disasters affecting your business can range significantly, from physical events such as fire, flooding, or theft or other disasters such as cyber-attacks, loss of data through human error, or staffing disruptions.

 What do I need to consider in my business continuity IT plan?

 Firstly, you need to establish the biggest risks to your business by considering what could stop your business from being able to function and which of these functions are business-critical.
 From this review, you will also discover those risks that will be affected by a disruption to your IT network, and also how your IT network will need to support your business in the event of other factors that might mean user access to IT might be disrupted.
 The pandemic is a prime example of how people who might normally work in an office, suddenly requiring the tools to work from home.